 - ½ cup light brown sugar or honey

 - 1 tablespoon rice wine vinegar or apple cider vinegar

-- 1 tablespoon soy sauce if GF – use tamari sauce instead of soy sauce
+- 1 tablespoon soy sauce use tamari sauce for a gluten-free option

 - ¼ cup green onion chopped